facebook/docusaurus/website/blog/2018-09-09-Towards-Docusaurus-2.0.md

 ### Layout
 The current state of Docusaurus is that it maintains the entire layout and styling, unintentionally taking away a lot of the customizability part from the user.

 For Docusaurus 2.0, **layout and styling should be controlled by the user**.
-Docusaurus will provide the data (content, translation, versioning), props, and a default theme.
-We will allow the user to eject from the default theme for further layout customization.
+Docusaurus will handle the content generation, routing, translation, and versioning.
+While we will still provide a default theme, the user can eject from the default theme for further layout & styling customization.
 This means that it is very possible for the user to even change the HTML meta by using [React Helmet](https://github.com/nfl/react-helmet).
 A community-based theme is also very possible.

 ### Markdown
 Our markdown parser is currently powered by [Remarkable](https://github.com/jonschlinkert/remarkable).
 What if the user want to use [markdown-it](https://github.com/markdown-it/markdown-it) or even [MDX](https://github.com/mdx-js/mdx) ?
 Other than that, it comes to the problem of which syntax highlighter to use, (e.g: Prism vs Highlight.js).
 We should leave the choice open to the user.